 - Tears - protects the eyes

-- Acids in stomach - protect the digestive region
+– Acids in the stomach – protects the digestive region

-- Good bacteria [Commensal flora] - protect against serious bacteria in the digestive system
+– Good bacteria [Commensal flora] – protects against serious bacteria in the digestive system

 - Other chemical defense